 Does the country have a wholesale power market?

-While there are little to no passenger EVs in the vehicle fleet currently, Vietnam leads the Southeast Asia region in electric two-wheelers with over 420,000.
-In 2020, the country accounted for 99% of all-electric two-wheeler sales in Southeast Asia.
-This high adoption rate is driven by Vietnam’s lax rules on low-speed electric two-wheelers.
+While there are little to no passenger EVs in Vietnam’s vehicle fleet currently, the country leads the Southeast Asia region in electric two-wheelers with over 3.96 million units.
+In 2021, the country accounted for 99% of all-electric two-wheeler sales in Southeast Asia.
+This high adoption rate is driven by lax rules on low-speed electric two-wheelers.
 The country historically allowed these vehicles to be driven without a driver’s license and without registration, making it a popular choice of transportation.

-Vietnam has yet to implement a federal electric vehicle (EV) policy or a long-term roadmap.
-There are no incentives for the purchase of EVs although the country imposes a lower excise tax of 5-15% on battery EVs compared to 35-90% for internal combustion engines.
-The Ministry of Industry and Trade has said it was considering additional tax incentives to encourage development and use of electric vehicles in Vietnam, however, none has been finalized.
+There are currently no incentives for the purchase of electric vehicles (EVs) though the country imposes a lower excise tax of 5-15% on battery EVs compared to 35-90% for internal combustion engines.
+The Ministry of Industry and Trade has said it was considering additional tax incentives to encourage the development and use of electric vehicles in Vietnam.
+However, none has been finalized.